 Kinetic features of phase transitions in systems of small volume have been observed at microscopic research of size effects.
 The experimental procedure is described in [1].
 A subject of the study was finding metastable states and phases in the pico- and femtolitre volume.
-We have seen oscillations during the phase transition "solution-crystal" in an ensemble of droplets of solution $KCl - NaCl - H_2O$.
+We have seen oscillations during the phase transition "solution-crystal" in an ensemble of droplets of solution KCl - NaCl - H2O.
 We have found conditions under which the oscillating phase transitions may be observed.
-Our studies have revealed the reproducibility of the
+Our studies have revealed the reproducibility of the phenomena.
+The duration and number of oscillations may be large enough.

 Figure: Sequence of frames shows oscillating phase transitions in the system $KCl - NaCl - H_2O$.
-Grid spacing -100 mcm.
+Grid spacing - 100 mcm.